-In certain circumstances, a witness or PIP, may need to be advised by the Coroner not to answer certain questions in case it legally incriminates him or her.
-This means that legal advice and representation is more important and this can be offered by our regulatory team.
+In certain circumstances, a witness or PIP may need to be advised by the Coroner not to answer certain questions in case it legally incriminates him or her.
+This means that legal advice and representation are more important and this can be offered by our regulatory team.

 Sometimes, if a witness provides a comprehensive witness statement, this can avoid the necessity of that witness having to attend the hearing in person.
 This will require the assistance of a skilled lawyer which we can also provide.

 Given the overlap between a Coroner’s inquest and other legal proceedings, particularly criminal proceedings following a death in the workplace, it is extremely important that timely and appropriate advice is taken and representation provided in these proceedings.